erithobra/databases/sql-relational-mapping-lesson/README.md

 ### You Do

-Add records in the `address` table for each student in the `atudents` table.
+Add records in the `address` table for each student in the `students` table.
 Then, update the `students` table to associate the address.

 - Jack now wants to make an honest living and has moved to 200 Horton Ave., Lynbrook, NY.
 - Captain Barbossa is somewhere out at the sea, refusing to settle down.